mikechase3/notebook.mchase.me/computer-science/operating-systems/W01-OperatingSystemsPurpose.md

 ### Abstractions

-* Process & threads correspond the to the applications that the OS executes.
+* Process & threads correspond to the applications that the OS executes.
 * To operate on abstractions, the OS may incorporate **mechanisms.**

 ### Policies